 After about a year or so, I left the castle, still with nothing more than one suitcase to my name, but I had saved enough money for a plane ticket.
 Shortly after I left, my friend passed away from a sudden heart attack.
 In case you’re wondering, I did not inherit any material riches from the castle, but the spiritual jewels were overflowing.

-Nowadays, when I feel this sense for lack of purpose coming on, and that nothing I do matters, I remind myself of the butterfly effect..
+Today, when I feel a lack of purpose, and that nothing I do matters, I remind myself of the butterfly effect..

 Your happiness is connected with my happiness, your sadness my sadness.
 All things connect and all things matter, as we create these dreams together.
 Helping others you are helping yourself, and the opposite is also true.
 When we forget how connected we really are to everyone else, and the results of our creations, then this sense of meaninglessness takes over.
 But it’s only a skew in the perspective.
 Usually it means we need a higher vantage point; a trip outside the comfort zone, or perhaps a visit in someone else’s castle.